zyz9066/zyz9066.github.io/_posts/2021-02-27-dijkstra-algorithm.markdown

         (*itr).second->reset();
 }
 ```
 - *getPath*: This routine returns the shortest path after the computation has been performed.
-We can see the *prev* member to trace back the path, it can give the path in order using recursion.
+The *prev* member to trace back the path can be seen, it can give the path in order using recursion.
 The routine performs checking if a path actually exists and then returns *inf* if the path does not exist.
 Otherwise, it calls the recursive routine and returns the cost of the path.

 ```cpp
 template<typename T>